beckybai/reinforcement_learning_pytorch/README.md

 Finish the draft version of trpo now.

 There is not a good pytorch version of TRPO for the task with continuous action space yet.
 After understanding every detail of the origin code.
 I adapted it to a model fitting the task with continuous action space.
 I will start to debug and write the report tomorrow.

+---20171210---

+Working on TRPO.

+A very stupid problem: s^T* H * s < 0.
+The hessian-vector multiplication is abnormal ( extrem large)